 Whether you choose to wear one or two gloves, you’ll find that the increase in grip is well worth the cost of adding gloves to your golf bag.

 Our top selection for the best golf gloves for sweaty hands, the Callaway OptiColor, offers a solution to the problem of slipping hands from moisture.
-The glove’s design provides more grip on the inner area of the fingers and palm for better contact on the club throughout the swing.
+The glove’s design provides more grip on the inner area of the fingers and palm for better contact with the club throughout the swing.